Copywriter vs Copyright: A Struggle Between Words and Laws

 Under the fair use doctrine of the U.S. copyright statute, it is permissible to use limited portions of a work including quotes, for purposes such as commentary, criticism, news reporting, and scholarly reports.

-You can’t have one without the other.
-The creative types bare their soul through their chosen medium.
+You can’t have one without the other; the two terms will forever be intertwined.
+The creative types bare their soul through the use of words on their chosen medium.
 And the creative law protectors who help punish those unlawfully using others' original works.
-In my humble opinion, it comes down to not being a terrible person and trying to steal from others.
-Be good humans and we will all be better off for it.
+All need to be protected.

 P.P.S.
-Also, if you need more specific advice please reach out and schedule a FREE consultation with Bee Your Business
+Also, if you need more specific advice, please reach out and schedule a FREE consultation with Bee Your Business

 Previous